QuickSort Algorithm: Working, Time Complexity & Advantages

 It is called “Quick” because it performs well on average and typically sorts large datasets faster than other algorithms like Bubble Sort or Insertion Sort.

-• Partitioning the array such that elements less than the pivot come before it and greater after.
+QuickSort involves choosing a pivot, partitioning the array such that elements less than the pivot come before it and greater after and then recursively applying the same logic to sub arrays.

 A pivot is an element chosen from the array to divide it into two partitions.
-Common strategies include:
+There are some common strategies that we are applying to the quicksort algorithm which involves first element, last element, random element and median of three.

 • Best Case: O(n log n)